1. Home

 Roof Replacement Steps

-1. Contract: The roofing company will typically have you sign a contract that outlines the work that will be performed.
+1. Contract: The roofing company will have you sign a contract for the work that will be performed.

-2. Home Preparation: Before touching any shingle, professional roofing services will protect your home by covering your siding and landscaping with a tarp or similar material.
+2. Home preparation: A professional roofing service will protect your home by covering your siding and landscaping with a tarp or similar material.

-3. Removal of Old Shingles: In most cases, the roofing contractor will remove every shingle (including those in good shape) to inspect your roof's base.
+3. Removal of old shingles: In most cases, the contractor will remove every shingle (including those in good shape) to inspect your roof's base.

-6. Shingle Application: This is when your new roof material actually goes onto your home.
+6. Shingle application: Your new roof material goes onto your home.

-8. Cleanup and Inspection: Professional roofers will always clean up after themselves once a project is finished, including a final inspection that ensures the work was completed to the homeowner’s satisfaction.
+8. Cleanup and inspection: Professional roofers will always clean up after a project is finished, including a final inspection that ensures the work was completed to the homeowner’s satisfaction.

-• Element Exposure: Due to aging, degrading roof shingles can expose your roof structures to things like moisture, heat, pests, and mold.
+• Element exposure: Degrading roof shingles can expose your roof structures to things like moisture, heat, pests, and mold.
 These elements may eventually find their way into your home and cause additional damage.

 An asphalt shingle roof in need of replacing due to wear and tear